HiroNewf/Network-Plus-Notes/README.md

 ## [Wardriving](https://www.youtube.com/watch?v=_zRPEPIJGxs&list=PLG49S3nxzAnmpdmX7RoTOyuNJQAb-r-gd&index=82&ab_channel=ProfessorMesser)

-- Driving down the street and gathering information about different wireless network around you
+- Driving down the street and gathering information about different wireless networks around you
 - All of this is free with certain applications
 - Also works on drones or bikes